Overview of AlwaysOn Availability Groups (SQL Server)

 For information about the relationship of SQL Server AlwaysOn components to the WSFC cluster, see Windows Server Failover Clustering (WSFC) with SQL Server.

-The following illustration shows an availability group that contains the maximum number of availability replicas, one primary replica and four secondary replicas.
+The following illustration shows an availability group that contains one primary replica and four secondary replicas.
+Up to eight secondary replicas are supported, including one primary replica and two synchronous-commit secondary replicas.

 In this Topic: